FatimAmiri/main/docs/_sources/reference/compas.datastructures.rst.txt

 Mesh
 ====

-:class:`compas.datastructure.Mesh` is implemented as a half-edge datastructure.
+:class:`compas.datastructures.Mesh` is implemented as a half-edge datastructure.
 It is meant for the representation of polygonal *"surface"* meshes.
 A mesh can be connected or disconnected.
 A mesh can be closed or open.
 A mesh can be comprised of only vertices.